*Please note that this information is constantly changing. Please check the individual websites for updated information.*

-Prime Aquatics offers swimming lessons and fitness classes Monday-Thursday for ages 3-18 at 2:00 and 2:45.
+Prime Aquatics offers swimming lessons and fitness classes Monday through Thursday for ages three to 18 at 2:00pm and 2:45pm.

-The YMCAs of Knoxville offer two-hour swim and gym classes for students ages 5-12.
+The YMCAs of Knoxville offer two-hour swim and gym classes for students ages five to 12.
 Visit the website to find the best location and schedule for you.

-Zoo Knoxville offers weekly (Tuesday/Wednesday) and monthly (Thursday) homeschool classes for students in k-8th grade.
+Zoo Knoxville offers weekly (Tuesday/Wednesday) and monthly (Thursday) homeschool classes for students in kindergarten through eighth grade.
 Check it out!